kostin-kirill/devops-interview-task/README.md

 #### What scripting languages can I use?

-Anyone you like.
+Any you like.
 You’ll have to justify your decision.
-We use Bash, Python and JavaScript internally.
+We use Bash, Python, Groovy and JavaScript internally.
 Please pick something you're familiar with, as you'll need to be able to discuss it.

-#### Will I have to pay for the AWS charges?

-No. You are expected to use free-tier resources only and not generate any charges.
-Please remember to delete your resources once the review process is over so you are not charged by AWS.

 #### What will you be grading me on?